Zhu QM, MacDonald BT, Mizoguchi T, et al. Endothelial ARHGEF26 is an angiogenic factor promoting VEGF signaling. Cardiovasc Res. 2021. Nov 26.

 Alison Leed, Ph.D.

-Alison Leed is a senior research scientist I in the biophysics group within the Center for the Development of Therapeutics (CDoT) at the Broad Institute of MIT and Harvard.
-She leads a drug discovery project team as part of the Broad–Bayer collaboration for cardiovascular disease and supports the biochemistry and biophysics efforts of other CDoT teams.
+Alison Leed is a group leader of biophysics at the Center for the Development of Therapeutics (CDoT) at the Broad Institute of MIT and Harvard.
+She leads a cross-functional drug discovery project team as part of the Broad–Bayer Collaboration for Cardiometabolic Risk and supports the biochemistry and biophysics efforts of other CDoT project teams.
 She has extensive experience in protein and small molecule nuclear magnetic resonance (NMR) and additional expertise in early hit-to-lead drug discovery, fragment- and structure-based drug design, and biophysical assay development.

 Prior to joining the Broad Institute in 2012, Leed completed her doctoral studies and postdoctoral training at Harvard Medical School (HMS), in the laboratory of Gerhard Wagner.
 At HMS, she used multi-dimensional NMR to determine protein structures and study protein-protein interactions.
 She also served as a consultant for Eutropics Pharmaceuticals, providing experimental NMR data to support a drug-discovery program.